Statewide Lake Assessment Program

 - Publically Important: Lakes are divided into three tiers based on best professional judgment of economic value, recreation use, and public interest.

-- Tier 1 - Lakes with the highest economic value, recreation use, and public interest.
-This tier is comprised of 36 lakes, of which 11 will be sampled during a typical year.
-Each lake will be sampled on average 3 times over the course of a 10 year period.
+- Tier 1- Lakes with the highest economic value, recreation use, and public interest.
+This tier is comprised of 44 lakes, of which approximately 18 will be visited 3 times each during a typical year.
+Each Tier 1 lake will be sampled four years out of every 10 years.

-- Tier 2 - Lakes with significant economic value, recreation use, and public interest.
-This tier is comprised of 71 lakes, of which 14 will be sampled during a typical year.
-On average, each lake will be sampled twice over the course of a 10 year period.
+- Tier 2- Lakes with significant economic value, recreation use, and public interest.
+This tier is comprised of 86 lakes, of which approximately 17 will be visited 3 times each during a typical year.
+Each Tier 2 lake will be sampled two years out of every 10 years.

 Priorities are not ranked in order of importance to allow flexibility on an annual basis to meet the needs of each specific priority and to integrate with other projects that engage in lake monitoring to prevent duplication of efforts.
 If the lakes monitored for the Integrated Report Assessment and TMDL Development priorities are in Tier 1 or Tier 2 of the Publically Important priority, it will have little impact on the frequency that each lake is sampled over the course of a 10 year period.
 However, if Tier 3 lakes are sampled for the Integrated Report Assessment and TMDL Development priorities, some Tier 1 and Tier 2 lakes may be sampled less frequently.